jakehjung/knowledge_quiz_builder/README.md

 A full-stack quiz app where instructors can create quizzes using an AI chatbot, and students can take them.

 **Features**:
-- AI Assistant helps with CRUD actions on quizzes for instructors
+- AI Assistant helps with CRUD actions on quizzes for instructors.
-- Manually create quizes
+- Manually create quizes.
-- Sign up and Log in: Instructor or Student roles
+- Sign up and Log in: Instructor or Student roles.
-- Quiz analytics for both instructors and students
+- Quiz analytics for both instructors and students.
-- BYU & U of U themes 😜
+- BYU & U of U themes 😜.
-- Students can take quizzes and see the results
+- Students can take quizzes and see the results.
-- Decent UI/UX(not sure if it's responsive though)
+- Decent UI/UX(not sure if it's responsive though).

 **What I didn't do**:
-- Quiz options dedupe(there is a unique constraint but AI model doesn't know about existing options when generating)
+- Quiz options dedupe(there is a unique constraint but AI model doesn't know about existing options when generating).
-- Useful loggings or tracings
+- Useful loggings or tracings.
 - Useful analytics in the UI.
-There are some, but could use some improvements
+There are some, but could use some improvements.
 - Tests could be more thorough.
-But I do have some unit/integration tests and AI benchmark tests that are acceptable
+But I do have some unit/integration tests and AI benchmark tests that are acceptable.
 - Error handling:
   - You might run into some AI hiccups.
 Since it's not fully agentic, it cannot handle all situations.

+**How I used AI to build this app**:
+- I used Claude Code to generate code.
+- First version of PRD.md was generated with the project requirements.
+- Final version of [PRD.md](./PRD.md)(what's in this repo now) was generated with the help of Claude Code's plan mode:
+  - Ask Claude Code to interview me with all edge cases and extra feature requirements that I wanted.
+Asked it to be as thorough as possible.
+  - At this point, the PRD was extremely detailed and accurate to what I wanted to build.
+  - Generating an accurate PRD was probably 30% of my time spent.
+- Claude Code's plan mode then generated the [IMPLEMENTATION_PLAN.md](./IMPLEMENTATION_PLAN.md) for implementing the actual application.
+- After reviewing the plan, code generation was executed.
+- At this point, the application was about 80% finished.
+- The final state of the app came after many iterations for bugs, change of plans etc.

 **Built for**: AI Engineer Interview